11+ Creative DIY Terrarium Ideas to Try – Get Your Craft On!

 For many, the fun in building terrariums lies in solving challenges and being resourceful.
 So what better way to build a terrarium than by using materials around you?

-The key to a good foraged or native terrarium is to find and use elements that are close to hand.
+The key to a good foraged or native terrarium is to find and use elements close to hand.

-These materials can be found in your home/garden in most cases.
+In most cases, other layering materials can be found in your home/garden.

 A shallow layer of gravel should be easily sourced from the outside world.
-Old BBQ charcoal can serve as a charcoal layer, and regular potting soil can certainly serve as your substrate.
+Old BBQ charcoal can serve as a charcoal layer and houseplant cuttings as plants.

 5. Open Terrarium

-Visually striking and somewhat easy to build, a open terrarium (perhaps more accurately referred to as a planter) is a lidless glass container that typically hosts cacti and succulents in place of tropical plants.
+Visually striking and somewhat easy to build, an open terrarium (perhaps more accurately referred to as a planter) is a lidless glass container that typically hosts cacti and succulents instead of tropical plants.

 All of which can pose an exciting new venture to tropical terrarium old-hands.